debezium/debezium-design-documents/DDD-13.md

    1. Set up the repository structure for version-organized descriptor files
    2. Implement a GitHub workflow that builds an OCI artifact from the repository content on main branch pushes
    3. Configure the workflow to push the OCI artifact to quay.io under the Debezium organization
-5. Implement the REST API in the conductor to serve descriptor files to the frontend application
+5. Implement the REST API in the conductor to serve descriptor files to the frontend application:
+   1. Support discovery and serving of descriptors from multiple mounted sources (official + custom)
+   2. Implement endpoint(s) to list and retrieve available component descriptors
 6. Update the Debezium Platform Helm chart:
    1. Add support for mounting the descriptor OCI artifact as an image volume
+   2. Provide configuration options for mounting additional custom descriptor OCI artifacts
-   2. Provide configuration options for using the init container alternative approach for Kubernetes versions prior to 1.35
+   3. Provide configuration options for using the init container alternative approach for Kubernetes versions prior to 1.35

 > **_Note:_** Point 2 can be postponed to the end so that we can go through the whole pieces having only the connector descriptors and then add the others.